ammarhakim/ammar-simjournal/je/je13/je13-incomp-euler-2d.rst

   As of May 15th 2012 there is a bug in my Poisson solver which feeds in a non-symmetric matrix to PetSc.
 This causes very small errors in the potential, which, however, greatly magnify the errors in the total energy.
-In fact, the total energy plots look bizzare although the solution is just fine.
+In fact, the total energy plots look bizarre although the solution is just fine.

   Till this problem is fixed Gkeyll needs to be run with the